x-zang/tutorial-gatk4-rnaseq-germline-snps-indels/README.md

 When running docker, I found it uses `$home/.local/share` as the root dir.
 This directory is in my `$home`, which is limited in space.
 I changed docker root dir following [this](https://medium.com/@hsadanuwan/how-to-change-docker-default-data-directory-f884dac76c1f), otherwise for my case, the disk can be full quickly and the process fails.

-Run `docker info  `.
+Run `docker info`.
 The line starting with `Docker Root Dir` states the root directory of docker.
 I intend to change it to another directory in the disk.
+It can be configured by editing `docker.service` file.

 ```shell
 # find the docker.service file
 locate docker.service
 ```

 Edit `docker.service` file.
-Find the `ExecStart` and add `-g /customized/root/dir` to the end of this line.
+Find the `ExecStart` line and add `-g /customized/root/dir` to the end of this line.

 Now for me, this line looks like `ExecStart=/home/userid/bin/dockerd-rootless.sh --experimental --storage-driver=overlay2 -g /disk/userid/tools/docker-tmp`